CS-303-P-Software-Engineering-Lab/dashboard/README.md

 ## Check your changes
 - Once you have performed all these changes, the PR will be merged within 24 hrs.
 - Do get in touch with the TAs if your PR has not been merged within 24 hrs.
+- If your PR is merged, you should be able to see the changes on the website within 1 min.
 - Once you have done all these, checkout your friends' portfolios on [imt2019.vercel.app](https://imt2019.vercel.app)

 PS: Mobile Users please pardon my CSS